Märtini Brös

 Their sound incorporates techno and house combined with lyrics sung in German and English.
 As a live act the band usually performs with sequencers and electric guitars.

 The band's The MB Factor album received a four-star rating from The Skinny.

 Remixes

-Märtini Brös (aka Maertini Broes) have provided remixes for numerous artists; the most significant include Missy Queen's Gonna Die by Tok Tok with Soffy O, Bleib Geschmeidig by 2raumwohnung and Filthy and Georgeous by Scissor Sisters.
+Märtini Brös (a.k.a.
+Maertini Broes) have provided remixes for numerous artists; the most significant include Missy Queen's Gonna Die by Tok Tok with Soffy O, Bleib Geschmeidig by 2raumwohnung and Filthy and Georgeous by Scissor Sisters.
 Tiga has used several tracks on his progressive house compilations on Turbo Recordings, including DJ-Kicks.